ViktorTigerstrom/lnd/docs/remote-signing.md

 remotesigner.rpchost=zane.example.internal:10019
 remotesigner.tlscertpath=/home/watch-only/example/signer.tls.cert
 remotesigner.macaroonpath=/home/watch-only/example/signer.custom.macaroon
-# Optionally, specify that the watch-only node uses an inbound remote signer.
+# Optionally, specify that the watch-only doesn't allow any inbound connections
-# However, since the default signerrole is "watchonly-inbound," this isn't
+# from the remote signer.
-# required.
+# However, since this is the default behaviour, this isn't required.
-remotesigner.signerrole=watchonly-inbound
+remotesigner.allowinboundconnection=false
 ```

 After starting "watch-only", the wallet can be created in watch-only mode by